Write what you are looking for and press enter to begin your search!

 You weren’t as powerful as the original Xbox hardware-wise, but you had the most games and unique offerings, as well as huge support from your motherland.
 That, and you were easy to mod for the benefit of most third-world countries, but let’s not downplay your past triumphs.

 In fact, we at Kakuchopurei had to take a day or two to sift through the 4,000+ games in its library alone.
-In the end, we picked three games each.
+In the end, we picked three and more tops that were close to our hearts.

 Here they are: